Tomato, Olive, and Fresh Mozzarella Salad

-This Tomato, Olive, and Fresh Mozzarella Salad is the perfect salad to make when it’s fresh tomato season and your garden is bursting with tomatoes and fresh basil.
+Tomato, Olive, and Fresh Mozzarella Salad is the perfect salad to make when it’s fresh tomato season and your garden is bursting with tomatoes and fresh basil.
 However it can also have mood-enhancing properties if it’s a very rainy first week of summer where you live, even if you have to buy tomatoes from Costco and it takes every basil leaf you can manage to snip from your puny plants to make the basil vinaigrette.
 (And in Utah we were so thankful for a little rain that we actually didn’t mind a bit!)

 - salt and fresh ground black pepper to taste